microsoft/hands-on-lab-redis/docs/workshop.md

 # Lab 2 : APIM External Caching Setup

+## API Via APIM without cache

 ## Setup APIM External

+Setup the Cache Instance inside APIM
+Set by Default for all regions

+Example with policy to do all the cache.
+Remove this policy globally

+Create one for the /products only.

 ## APIM Cache Policy delegation + API specific caching removal

 ---